hanino87/requests_with_python_training_with_hannes/README.md

 import requests

-# Base URL variable for your API (local development server)
+# Base URL variable for your API (local development server that comes with Uvicorn)
 BASE_URL = "http://127.0.0.1:8000"

 # User credentials variables for testing signup and login you can switch to other USERNAME/PASSWORD IF YOU WANT